spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 }
 ```

-In short: functional DSLs are more powerful than built in constructs,
+In short: functional DSLs are now more powerful than built in constructs,
 even though (admittedly) they may take some getting used to.

 -----